samhueltys/Backdoor-Discord-Bot/README.md

 }
 LOCKDOWN_MASTER = YOUR_USERID_HERE
-Btw you dont have to include your friend in authorized USERS you can just. add yourself I am not responsible for any malicious use
+Btw you dont have to include your friend in authorized USERS you can just. add yourself I am not responsible for any malicious use.
+Educational Use only.
+Ah well its not like these skids will even listen to this theyre just gonna go nuke a random server 😭